Bob Turley: Los Angeles Angels, Boston Red Sox, and coaching

 After the 1962 season, the Yankees sold Turley to the Los Angeles Angels for cash, in the first move made by new Yankees' general manager Roy Hamey, who sought to rebuild the Yankees pitching staff.
 The move was conditional; the Angels could return Turley if they were not satisfied with him.
 The Angels chose to retain Turley at the start of the 1963 season.
 Turley struggled, winning two games while losing seven, and the Angels released him in July.
 A week later, he signed with the Boston Red Sox.
 Turley retired after the 1963 season, with a 101–85 win–loss record and a 3.64 ERA in 12 seasons.

 After the 1963 season, Turley agreed to remain with the Red Sox as their pitching coach, succeeding Harry Dorish.
 Turley spent one season as the Red Sox' pitching coach, and was released at the end of the year.
-He attempted to make a comeback as a pitcher with the Houston Colt .45s in 1965, but did not make the team.
+He attempted to make a comeback as a pitcher with the Houston Astros in 1965, but did not make the team.
 He then agreed to become the pitching coach for the Richmond Braves of the International League, a minor league team in the Atlanta Braves organization, in 1966, but resigned before the start of the 1966 season.

 Sign stealing

 Turley got into the habit while on the bench of stealing signs when he saw the opposing pitcher throw.
 Using a system of whistling where be whistled if the next pitch was different from the last, he would attempt to help any Yankee who wanted the advice, with Johnny Blanchard and Elston Howard being appreciative of the help while Moose Skowron and Yogi Berra did not care.
 In one instance, Jim Bunning of the Detroit Tigers noticed the system and pointed to Turley to stop or he would knock down the batter (which happened to be Mickey Mantle).
 When Turley whistled anyway, he threw a missile in the middle of the box that Mantle missed on, which led to the next batter in Berra pleading that he wasn't listening to whistles.
 In 1961, even when he was on the injured list, he remained on the bench to do his system, and Tony Kubek estimated that Mickey Mantle his fifty homeruns in part due to Turley, and Mantle once credited half of his home runs to Turley.
 Roger Maris and his historic 61st home run was hit after the sign for the pitch was decoded by the third base coach, an acolyte of Turley's system.
+He authored an article titled "How I Know What Pitchers Will Throw" in the 20 July 1964 issue of Sports Illustrated which was about his sign stealing based on the tendencies of opposing pitchers.